 Brandy & Gin

 Dampfwerk Distillery is a family-run distillery making classical German-style spirits, including fruit brandies, gins, aquavit, and herbal liqueurs, all with an unexpected American twist.
 A 3,000 sq. foot cocktail room features a fireplace, comfy seating, and an Instagram-worthy photo wall.
 At the bar, the focus is on neat spirits, sipping shots, flights, and classic cocktails designed to be enjoyed in the company of family and friends.
-Bring your pup and relax under the twinkling lights of their outdoor patio.
+When the weather is warm, bring your pup and relax under the twinkling lights of their outdoor patio.

 Gin & Vodka

 Across the parking lot from Dampfwerk, you’ll find Copperwing Distillery, a grain-to-glass micro distillery making the finest artisanal spirits.
 They are your go-to place for gin, vodka, fresas (strawberry gin), bourbon, and their signature creation – vodskey®.
 Vodskey®, made from Copperwing’s bourbon mash, is distilled like vodka, creating a clear, strong spirit with more flavor and character than traditional vodka.
-Their new House Calls line provides ready-to-drink cocktails in a bottle (anyone for an Old Fashioned?) and each week they offer a variety of flavorful cocktail kits for you to mix and enjoy in the comfort of your own home.
+Their new House Calls line provides ready-to-drink cocktails in a bottle (anyone for an Old Fashioned or a Negroni?) that you can enjoy in the comfort of your own home.